sergeych/superlogin/README.md

-# The ripository is moved!
+# The repository is moved!

 https://gitea.sergeych.net/SergeychWorks/superlogin